 Note that diff can also be used to solve a complete system of 2nd order linear difference equations where $a_0 = b_0 = a_1 = b_1 = 0$.
-It doesn't matter how we initialize the two variables in X, diff will always return a sequence of $u_i = (0, 0, y_i)$.
-In this sense, Algo. ?? is an algorithm for a generalized form of second order linear difference equations.
+It doesn't matter how we initialize the two variables in X, diff will always return a sequence of $u_i = (0,0,y_i)$.
+In this sense, Algo.
+3.3 is an algorithm for a generalized form of second order linear difference equations.

 Now consider a system L of n second order difference equations partitioned into p sections.
-By applying Algo. \ref{Algo} to each section, we can make all the internal variables of each section align to the last two variables of the previous section.
-Let L' be a system of equations formed by taking the last two equations from each section, then it is not hard to see, with a little adjustment, what we get is in turn a closed second order difference equation, with a smaller size of 2p.
+By applying Algo.
+3.3 to each of the section, we can make all the internal variables of each section align to the last two variables of the previous section.
+Let L' be a system of equations formed by taking the last two equations from each of the section, then it is not hard to see, with a little adjustment, what we get is in turn a closed second order difference equations, with a smaller size of 2p.
 We call L' a compressed version of L.